ph: (907) 786-1357

-Rhiannon Elliott is the College of Arts and Sciences' Academic Advisor for the Fine and Performing Arts here at UAA.
-As a liaison between students, the Department of Art, and Enrollment Services she can assist with:
+Janina Misiewicz and Leslie Olberding are the College of Arts and Sciences' Academic Advisors for the Art Department here at UAA.
+As a liaison between students, the Department of Art, and Enrollment Services they can assist with:

 • Resolving academic difficulties

 • Prerequisite information

 • Financial aid appeals

 Faculty Advisors are permanent full-time faculty members well versed in degree requirements who act as your point of contact within the department on academic issues.

 (907) 786 - 6920